-- Barriers including sneeze guards and partitions in areas where it is difficult to maintain six feet of physical distance will be installed (e.g., reception desks). - Signage will serve as a reminder for employees and students to remain at least six feet apart in lines and at other times (e.g. carpool, recess, etc.)
+- Employees with plexiglass in place may continue to use it, but the recommendation has been removed. - Signage will serve as a reminder for employees and students to remain at least six feet apart in lines and at other times (e.g. carpool, recess, etc.) (Operational Strategy updates for K-12 Schools as of March 19, 2021)